No. 17 Pitt rolls by No. 18 Wake Forest 45-21 for ACC title

 THE TAKEAWAY

-Wake Forest: The Demon Deacons just couldn’t add another milestone in a what had become a special season full of them under eighth-year coach Dave Clawson, including the highest AP Top 25 ranking in program history (No. 10 in early November) and the program’s best-ever start (8-0).
+Wake Forest: The Demon Deacons just couldn’t add another milestone in a what had become a special season full of them under their eighth-year coach, including the highest AP Top 25 ranking in program history (No. 10 in early November) and the program’s best-ever start (8-0).

 Pittsburgh: The Panthers had reached the ACC title game in 2018 before losing a blowout loss to Clemson.
 They’re leaving Charlotte this time with the program’s first ACC title after sharing the Big East title in 2004 and 2010.